Comedy as a Mirror to Society: Exploring Human Foibles through Ben Jonson's Profound Insights

 “But deeds, and language, such as men do use; And persons, such as comedy would choose, When she would show an image of the time, and sport with human follies, not with crime.”

-Prologue from 'Every Man in His Humour'
+Prologue to 'Every Man in His Humour'

 In these thought-provoking lines by the renowned playwright Ben Jonson, we are offered a glimpse into the essence of comedy as a literary genre.
 Jonson, a master of satire and wit, highlights the power of comedy in depicting the prevailing societal norms, behaviors, and shortcomings.
 Unlike tragedy, which often delves into the darker aspects of human nature, comedy serves as a mirror that reflects human follies, offering both amusement and insight.
 This discussion explores the significance of Jonson's words, delving into how comedy serves as a window into the zeitgeist of an era and how it playfully explores the foibles and quirks that define humanity.